hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/lindell_2018/_index.md

 #### For the signing protocol

-In the signing protocol, Step 3, the parties engage in two $\textsf{CreateSharedVals}$ protocols that creates a Pedersen commitment of a uniformly chosen value.
+In the signing protocol, Step 3, the parties engage in two $\textsf{CreateSharedVals}$ protocols that create a Pedersen commitment of a uniformly chosen value.

 #### For $\textsf{CreateSharedVals}$